makrai/notes/tay21-long-range-benchmark-efficient.md

     their average is lowered by the ListOps task
 * Figure 3 shows the trade-off between qualitative performance (y-axis), model speed (x-axis), and memory footprint (size of the circles)
-* the kernel-based variants, i.e., Performer, Linformer, and linear Transformer make a better trade-off in terms of speed and performance, while having reasonable memory usage
+* the kernel-based variants, ie Performer, Linformer, and linear Transformer
+  * a better trade-off in terms of speed and performance + reasonabl memo usage
   * Overall, the pareto-optimal models are BigBird and Performers

 # 4 RELATED WORK